pmuellrgitoff/kibana/rfcs/text/0006_event_log.md

 The current clients for the event log are the actions and alerting plugins, however the event log has nothing specific to them, and is general purpose.

+We currently assume that there may be many events logged, and that customers may not be interested in "old" events, and so to keep the event log from consuming too much disk space, we'll set it up with ILM and some kind of reasonable default policy that can be customized by the user.
+This implies also the use of rollver, setting a write index alias upon rollover, and that searches for events will be done via an ES index pattern to search across event log indices with a wildcard.

 # Basic example